polterguy/hyper-core/README.md

 xhr.send('username=' + encodeURIComponent (username) + '&password=' + encodeURIComponent (password);
 ```

 If you wish to logout, you can issue a `DELETE` HTTP request towards its _"logout"_ counterpart.
-Example
+An example
 can be found beneath.

 ```